 iPhone 15: Price

-Apple unveiled iOS 17 at WWDC 2023 in June, teasing some of the software updates coming to iPhone 15 and the rest of Apple's lineup later this year. iOS 17 is bringing some cool updates to the Phone, FaceTime, and Messages apps, as well as AirDrop, and autocorrect.
-There's a fab new StandBy mode for landscape charging, a new Journal app to help you appreciate life, and changes to Safari.
+iOS 17 has an official release date, and you'll be able to use the latest operating system from September 18. iOS 17 is bringing some cool updates to the Phone, FaceTime, and Messages apps, as well as AirDrop and autocorrect.
+There's a great new mode called StandBy that works as a widget hub, a new Journal app to help your mental health and changes to Safari.

 iPhone 15: Questions and answers